 Missing gasket

-Open vent screen
+Open vent

 Checklist include:

-Pump age and model
+Pump age and type

-Pressure tank air level
+Pressure tank level

 Switch function